Affirmative Action/Equal Opportunity Statement

 - Policy Contact: Cecil Hicks, Associate Vice Chancellor for Diversity, Equity, Access & Inclusion • firstname.lastname@example.org

 Print or view PDF

-The University of Nebraska Omaha (UNO) declares and affirms a policy of equal education and employment opportunities, affirmative action in employment, and nondiscrimination in providing services to the public.
+The University of Nebraska at Omaha (UNO) declares and affirms a policy of equal education and employment opportunities, affirmative action in employment, and nondiscrimination in providing services to the public.

-Therefore, the University of Nebraska Omaha shall not discriminate based upon:
+Therefore, UNO shall not discriminate based upon:

 - National origin